NikunjRajpara/XKCD-Comic/README.md

 bash
 php src/send_xkcd.php

-📩 Contact
+---

-Made with ❤️ by Nikunj Rajpara
+📩 Made with ❤️ by Nikunj Rajpara

+---

 📜 License
 This project is open-source and available under the MIT License.